Remembering the Rhone

 I sometimes wonder what would have happened had Anegada been in the eye of the storm?

-Surely, my great-great grandfather would not have survived…. nor would I, or any of his plethora of descendants.
+Surely, my great-great grandfather would not have survived…. nor any of his plethora of descendants.